 This is a new one for me.
 Not a very recent book.
 I have been going through the Reactor backlog and this stuck out as something a little different for me right now.
+And, it was tough.
+Not a likable main character.
+Think I might write it up compared to another, similar book.

 This is the last one of my reread, after this it's all new to me.
 I thought I remembered the very ending of the book, like last paragraph or two.
 I did not remember correctly.
 It was nice to read these and not feel like a slog, knowing what would come next.